-Tunisia is a small country with a grand history that goes back to the days of Carthage, the ancient centre of the powerful Carthaginian Empire.
-A journey here is a discovery of Africa, the lan d of the Berbers and the Islamic world all at once.
-Our program uncovers the people, history, archaeology and culture of this unique and less-explored destination, in addition to 7 UNESCO World Heritage Sites.
+Tunisia is a small country but with a history that goes back to the times of the ancient Phoenician city of Carthage.
+A journey here is a discovery of the heritage of the Mediterranean, Africa, land of the Berbers, Islamic world and a lot more.
+Our journey uncovers the people, history, archaeology and culture of this distinct land in addition to visiting several UNESCO World Heritage Sites.
 An interesting cultural interaction as we traverse through the urban, rural and the Mediterranean coastlines of Tunisia.

 |UNESCO World Heritage Sites covered in this tour|

 |1.||Amphitheatre of El Jem||2.||Medina of Sousse|